+After adding this variant's fingerprint to the database, \SEA{} recognizes it with 100\% accuracy.
+This suggests that while adjusting noise magnitude can provide temporary obfuscation, consistently deceiving \SEA{} remains hard.
+To effectively evade the system, an attack must alter not just the distribution of individual queries but also its overall behavioral pattern.

-Attacks might also want to increase their learning rates as an attempt to increase the changes between queries, thereby obfuscating their behavior under \SEA{}.
-We explore this adaptive strategy for \texttt{NES-2}, \texttt{HSJ-2}, and \texttt{HSJ-Inf} attacks because they have explicit control over the learning rates.
-For the \texttt{NES-2} attack, we gradually increase its learning rate from 1 to 1000 where the attack reaches 0\% success rate. \SEA{} can extract the entire query sequence with 100\% precision and recall while attributing all such traces to the \texttt{NES-2} attack.
+\paragraph{Increasing Learning Rates} Attacks may also seek to obfuscate their identity by increasing the learning rate, which alters the per-query changes.
+We focus on \texttt{NES-2}, \texttt{HSJ-2}, and \texttt{HSJ-Inf} attacks, as they explicitly control their learning rates.
+For \texttt{NES-2}, we gradually increase its learning rate from 1 to 1000, beyond which the attack completely fails.
+Despite this, \SEA{} consistently demonstrates 100\% precision and recall in extracting the entire query sequence and accurately attributes all modified traces to the \texttt{NES-2} attack.

-Since \texttt{HSJ-2} and \texttt{HSJ-Inf} attacks use binary search to determine the step size, we remove their binary search process and use a fixed learning rate up to 1000.
-The attribution remains 98\% accuracy.
-We confirm by visualization that the two attacks also rely on another binary search process that dominates their behavior.
-Further removing this process makes the attack unreasonable and effectively changes its behavior, but \SEA{} can recognize this variant with 100\% accuracy after adding its fingerprint to the database.
+For \texttt{HSJ-2} and \texttt{HSJ-Inf}, which use binary search to adjust their step sizes, we remove their binary search and apply a fixed learning rate.
+Surprisingly, \SEA{} maintains a 98\% accuracy as we increase the learning rate to 1000.
+We confirm by visualization that the attack's behavior is still dominated by a different binary search process.
+Further removal of this process makes the attack unreasonable and significantly changes its behavior.
+But once \SEA{} adds this variant's fingerprint to the database, it can recognize the attack with 100\% accuracy.